-However, they are unshielded, need soldering and a lot of unknowns in the design stage adds complexity to the production process.
-Therefore, SoCs are only usually used in applications where there is a strict requirement of low BOM, and where there is in-house expertise to design antennas and budget for compliance and testing certifications.
+However, they are unshielded, need soldering, and many unknowns in the design stage add complexity to the production process.
+Therefore, SoCs are only usually used in applications where there is a strict requirement of low BOM and where there is in-house expertise to design antennas and budget for compliance and testing certifications.

-WiFi Network Processor: These are low power network processors that handle all WiFi and internet connection networking, and are easy to connect and control with any MCU.
+WiFi Network Processor: These are low power network processors that handle all WiFi and internet connection networking and are easy to connect and control with any MCU.
 It includes a WiFi Internet-on-a-Chip and contains a dedicated ARM MCU to off-load the host MCU from WiFi functions.
-It includes 802.11 radio standards, embedded TCP/IP and SSL/TLS stacks with builtin HTTP server and crypto engine.
+It includes 802.11 radio standards, embedded TCP/IP, and SSL/TLS stacks with a built-in HTTP server and crypto engine.

 Network processors are typically used in traditional IoT design with host-transceiver split stack architecture.
 In this architecture, the network processor handles all WiFi transceiver operations with required stacks and a separate MCU for user applications and other interfaces.

 Development Boards: Dev boards include a WiFi module with onboard emulation and sensors for a full out-of-the-box experience.
-It can be directly connected to a laptop or PC as they include driver support and a software development kit (SDK).
-These development boards are used by developers and hobbyists to test and prototype IoT devices before entering mass production.
+It can be directly connected to laptops or PCs as they include driver support and a software development kit (SDK).
+Developers and hobbyists use these development boards to test and prototype IoT devices before entering mass production.

 Texas Instruments IoT WiFi Devices